 One of the major challenges I face as Dean is the shortage of physical space available to support our program.
 The resolution of our space issues through our current capital project is one of the Faculty's most significant priorities.
 We have already taken significant steps to resolve our space problem.
 I accepted the recommendation of an Advisory Committee of faculty, staff, students and alumni who suggested that the Faculty of Law remain on the historic Queen's Park site.
 I have been working with the University to prepare a space analysis of our site.
 Our Interim Project Planning Report was approved by Governing Council, and we are now working with the University's Space and Facilities Planning Office to refine the project costs for the building.
-The final report will move through the University governance process during the fall of 2007.
-Over the next few years, we will work with the University, donors and the law school community to achieve our goal of fundraising \$60 million for a new building.
+The final report will move through the University, donors and the law school community to achieve our goal of fundraising \$60 million for a new building.
 We are working with the Space and Facilities Planning Office on a two-stage design selection process, which will allow us to share conceptual designs with our community in the fall.
 We anticipate that the designs will generate significant alumni interest in the building and generate a number of major gifts.
 We plan to launch our public campaign by the end of 2008, with a view to having secured significant financial commitments from our lead donors before that time.